North Korea's girl with seven names still feels hunted

 "Now the brainwashing is much less (effective), and the loyalty is less.
 For Kim Jong Un it is much more difficult to rule than his father."

-The regime tolerates the markets because they do provide material goods for people who can see from the movies how their neighbours live, she said.
+The regime tolerates the markets because they do provide material goods for people who can see from the movies how their neighbors live, she said.

 Lee grew up in Hyesan, next to the Chinese border.
-She had a close family with an array of colourful relatives including "Uncle Opium" who smuggled North Korean heroin into China.
+She had a close family with an array of colorful relatives including "Uncle Opium" who smuggled North Korean heroin into China.

 Family life took place beneath the obligatory portraits of North Korea's revered founder Kim Il Sung and his son Kim Jong Il, father of the current ruler Kim Jong Un, which hung in every home.